sonibla/MicroW/README.md

 ## License

-This project is currently licensed under the [GNU General Public License v3.0](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) - see the [LICENSE](LICENSE) file for details
+Mixed.
+License is stated at the beginning of every source code file - see the [LICENSE](LICENSE) file for details.

 ## Authors